FilipeAlmeidaFEUP/ros2_teleopkeys_tutorial/README.md

 For more information on how to configure this file go to the [configuring layers page](https://flatland-simulator.readthedocs.io/en/latest/core_functions/layers.html) of the documentation.

+Managing layers can quickly become a very complex task, even for relatively simple projects.
+If you need extra help managing this task in future projects, [this slideshow](layers_ppt/Managing_Layers_in_Flatland.pdf) demonstrates a method that uses graphs to determine the minimum number of layers and which components need to interact with them.

 ### Model file

 Each model needs their own configuration file.
 In this package you can look at the example from the SERP robot simulation model in the file [serp.model.yaml](world/serp.model.yaml).